pushkarcode/movie-reactapp/README.md

 # React Movie App

 Welcome to the React Movie App repository!
-This project combines the power of React.js with Redux Toolkit for state management, Axios for seamless API integration, and Tailwind CSS for a sleek and responsive design.
-The goal is to create a feature-rich movie application with a smooth user experience.
+This project combines the power of React.js with Redux Toolkit for state management, Axios for seamless API integration, Tailwind CSS for a sleek design, and React Infinite Scrolling for a dynamic user experience.
+The goal is to create a feature-rich movie application with a smooth and endless browsing experience.

 # Features:

+* Infinite Scrolling: Dynamically load more movies as the user scrolls, providing a seamless browsing experience.
 * Movie Browser: Explore a vast collection of movies with a responsive and intuitive user interface.
 * Search Functionality: Easily search for your favorite movies using the powerful search feature.
 * Movie Details: Get comprehensive information about each movie, including cast, ratings, and synopsis.